 Aquaman and the Lost Kingdom‘s Cast

 Naturally, Jason Momoa will reprise his role as Aquaman/Arthur Curry in Aquaman and the Lost Kingdom.
 Other cast members returning include Amber Heard as Mera, and Patrick Wilson as Arthur’s half-brother Orm Marius.
 Yahya Abdul-Matteen II has also confirmed he’s appearing in the sequel as David Kane/Black Manta.
 In the mid-credit scene, Dr. Stephen Shin (Randall Park) rescued Kane, confirming his survival and teasing his return.
-And now, his presence in the movie has been confirmed in a report by The Hollywood Reporter.
-The report also shared that Jani Zhao, Indya Moore, and Vincent Regan have joined the cast.
+Additionally, Nicole Kidman returns as Atlanna, “a fierce leader and mother with the heart of a warrior.”
+And Dolph Lundgren will reprise his role as King Nereus.

 Meanwhile, Game of Thrones alum Pilou Asbæk has reportedly joined the cast in a currently unknown role.